wavefrontHQ/docs/pages/doc/visualize_histograms.md

 Histogram distributions expand on the functionality of histogram charts by allowing you to examine your histograms in 3 dimensions:
 * X axis shows time (as in most charts)
 * Y axis distribution values (as the X axis in histogram charts).
-This is what I'm recording, for example, latency.
+This is what you're recording, for example, latency.
 * Z axis (color saturation) shows density, that is how many values are in this field.

 The following diagram uses the same query as the histogram chart above.